lguibr/trianglengin/out.md

         """Checks for equality based on triangles and color.""" if not isinstance(other, Shape):
             return NotImplemented
+        # Compare sorted lists of tuples
         return self.triangles == other.triangles and self.color == other.color

     def __hash__(self) -> int:
-        """Allows shapes to be used in sets/dicts if needed.""" return hash((tuple(self.triangles), self.color))
+        """Allows shapes to be used in sets/dicts if needed."""
+        # Hash the tuple representation of the sorted list
+        return hash((tuple(self.triangles), self.color))